Preventing colon cancer together

-"We've been distributing Fecal Immunochemical Test or FIT kits in the Nashville market, and this month we are hosting "lunch and learns" at each TriStar hospital in Middle Tennessee to distribute free FIT tests to employees and community members.
-We then plan to expand these efforts to other Sarah Cannon centers across the United States," explained Johanna Bendell, MD, Director, Gastrointestinal (GI) Cancer Research Program.
-"FIT screens for occult or hidden blood in the stool that could be a sign of precancerous polyps or colon cancer.
-A trained nurse navigator specialized in GI cancer will follow up with participants regarding their results and serve as a guide to schedule additional testing and coordinate insurance needs."
+A FIT kit is an at-home test that screens for occult or hidden blood in the stool that could be a sign of precancerous polyps or colon cancer.
+A trained nurse navigator specialized in gastrointestinal (GI) cancers will follow up with participants of FIT kits regarding their results and serve as a guide to schedule additional testing and coordinate insurance needs if testing is positive.
+FIT kits should be performed yearly.

-While some of these new screenings may be less effective than more invasive procedures and may lead to false positives, Dr. Bendell pointed out that these alternative methods are better than no screening at all, especially for patients who would otherwise forgo screening.
+While some of these new screenings may be less effective than more invasive procedures and may lead to false positives, Dr. Pelster pointed out that these alternative methods are better than no screening at all, especially for patients who would otherwise forgo screening.

 "We want to take whatever steps we can do to diagnose colon cancer at an early stage," she says.
 "Stool-based tests along with colonoscopy and other options can help us achieve early diagnosis for more patients."